 [...] not only was it impossible to find a carpenter or a smith in a village or small country town, but [...] people in such places had even forgotten how to bake bread [...].
 On the other hand, the old men amongst the labourers managed to teach the younger ones gradually a little artisanship, such as the use of the saw and the plane, the work of the smithy, and so forth [...].

-The ideological core of Morris' medievalism was the belief that artistic expression in the Middle Ages originated from authenticity of inspiration, while artificiality, caused either by dry conventionalism or mechanical production, was leaving deep scars in Victorian art and architecture.
-Timothy H. Evans acutely observes that it was not the attitude of the antiquarian which induced Morris to acquire a deep knowledge of medieval history, crafts, architecture, and literary genres, but a desire to assess their legacy in his age.
-Interpretation and re-adaptation of an idealised past are fundamental for envisaging the future; revolution will succeed only if it is supported by the transmission of cultural history, which includes not only values, but also practices.
+4 antiquarian which induced Morris to acquire a deep knowledge of medieval history, crafts, architecture, and literary genres, but a desire to assess their legacy in his age.
+5 Interpretation and re-adaptation of an idealised past are fundamental for envisaging the future; revolution will succeed only if it is supported by the transmission of cultural history, which includes not only values, but also practices.
 The chapter entitled 'How the Change Came' focuses on the long process of education which precedes the advent of communist society.
 Craftsmanship is regarded as a key activity, not only because it enhances the expression of creativity, but also because it encloses the cultural past of England.